The Best One-Day Great Ocean Road Self-Drive Tour Itinerary

 Passing through Aireys Inlet, the long golden surf beaches continue.
 Look out for the ‘Pole House’ on the right.
 A concrete structure that has survived bushfires and is available to rent on Stayz for about $600 per night (2-night minimum stay)

-Stop by the Memorial Arch to stretch your legs and read the history of the Great Ocean Road construction, take a few minutes to walk down onto the beach.
+Stop by the Memorial Arch to stretch your legs, read the history of the Great Ocean Road construction, and take a few minutes to walk down onto the beach.

 Parking for long vehicles is a bit limited here, drive a little past the arch to park with long vehicles (beside the road).